tao-org/tao-web-ui/README.md

 # tao-web-ui

 Web interface of the TAO framework.
-A visual tool for creating workflows TAO.
+A visual tool for creating workflows.

 ## Quick Start